-Liberty University Online Academy offers a wide range of online high school courses in a variety of formats.
-These programs help your student achieve academic success, earn an accredited online high school diploma, and be prepared for higher education.
+Liberty University Online Academy offers a wide range of accredited, 100% online high school courses in a variety of formats.
+These programs help your student achieve academic success, earn an accredited online high school diploma, and prepare them for the future.
 Students study core subjects, including language arts, mathematics, history, and science, and choose from an ever-growing variety of electives including Bible and Spanish.
-New electives are added regularly to the curriculum selection.
-New electives are added regularly to the curriculum selection.
+LUOA regularly adds new electives to the curriculum selection.
 Program benefits include:

 English 10 undertakes the study of the literature of the ancient civilizations (Hebrew, Greek, Roman, etc.) and European literature during the Middle Ages, the Renaissance, The Age of Rationalism, the Romantics and Realists, and the literature of the Modern world.
 Grammar and vocabulary will also be studied as well as research and writing.